 You can use Chrome OS’s parental control features to manage your kids’ online time.
 And don’t worry about handing this to your kids.
 Weighing less than 3 pounds, it’s easy for small hands to carry.
 Plus, the Chromebook 4’s military-grade durability can handle the occasional drop.

 If you’re looking for a balance of productivity and entertainment, Lenovo’s Chromebook Flex 5 is the right pick.
 The powerful Intel Core i3 processor will run your Chrome apps for up to 10 hours on a single charge.
 What really sets the Flex 5 apart is its 13.3-inch touchscreen display.

 The 360-degree convertible design lets you flip between laptop mode, tablet mode, and anything in between.
 With stereo speakers built into the Full HD display, the Flex 5 is great for streaming movies.
 Who says productivity can’t be fun?

 Take a look at the no-compromise approach Acer took with its Chromebook Spin 13.
 With lots of memory, a 128GB solid-state drive, and an Intel Core i5 processor, this Chromebook delivers as much performance as a traditional laptop.
 At the same time, you get a 10-hour battery and 13.5-inch convertible touchscreen.

 But Acer takes versatility to the next level by including a Wacom stylus.
-Whether you’re marking up a PDF or unleashing your inner artist, Acer’s Chromebook Spin 13 is a true digital notebook.By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+Whether you’re marking up a PDF or unleashing your inner artist, Acer’s Chromebook Spin 13 is a true digital notebook.We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.